 - Dual-speed cleaning with 400 RPM for routine messes and 450 RPM for tougher buildup.

-- Three interchangeable brush heads make it versatile for tiles, corners, and grout.
+- Three interchangeable brush heads cover flat surfaces, corners, and grout.

-- Adjustable 12- to 53-inch extension pole and up to 90 minutes of battery life improve comfort and convenience.
+- Adjustable 12- to 53-inch extension pole and up to 90 minutes of claimed runtime improve comfort and convenience.

 Cons: